codingfanatic/react-tutorials/README.md

 >Sources are props for controlling the way images look

-PRops (pt.2) Style and custom props
+Props (pt.2) Style and custom props

 >JavaScript Syntax